 Usually the screening is done at the hospital before your baby goes home.
 If it doesn’t happen at the hospital, it will be done at a home visit, a clinic visit, or a lab in your community.
 It’s best if this screening is done when your baby is between 24 and 72 hours old.

 Your baby’s blood is collected quickly and safely.
 The healthcare provider doing the screening will:

-After the newborn blood spot screen is done, the card goes to the Newborn Metabolic Screening Lab in Edmonton for testing.
+After the newborn blood spot screen is done, the blood spot card goes to the newborn screening lab in Edmonton for testing.
 The results become part of your baby’s health record.
 Your baby’s doctor or midwife and birth hospital will get the results.

 Your doctor or midwife will have the results by the time your baby is 2 weeks old.
 You can talk to them about your baby’s results.
-If your doctor or midwife doesn’t contact you about your baby’s screen results, it usually means the results are normal.
 A healthcare provider will contact you if your baby needs to have the screen done again or if your baby needs more tests.

-Sometimes the newborn metabolic screen has to be done again to get clear results.
+Sometimes the newborn blood spot screen has to be done again to get clear results.
 This doesn’t always mean that your baby has one of the conditions.

-The newborn metabolic screen may have to be done again if any of the following happen:
+The screen may have to be done again if any of the following happen:

 Always take good care of yourself.
 This will help you care for your baby.

 Current as of: February 28, 2022

 Author: Alberta's Newborn Metabolic Screening Program, Alberta Health Services